 Comfrey can be grown from seed, but it requires a chilling winter period to germinate.
 If all you want is one plant, you can usually find them for a reasonable price in the herb section of local nurseries or by mail order.
-Plants can go outdoors once danger of frost has passed.
+Plants can go outdoors once the danger of frost has passed.

 When starting several plants, it is more common to use root cuttings.
 These are 2 to 6 inches (5 to 15 cm) lengths of the root, which are planted horizontally 2 to 8 inches (5 to 20 cm) deep.
 Plant shallow in clay soil and deeper in sandy soils.

 You can also grow Comfrey from crown cuttings, but these will be more expensive.
-A crown cutting will include several eyes and may grow faster than root cuttings, however the difference is negligible.
+A crown cutting will include several eyes and grow faster than root cuttings.
+However, the difference is negligible.
 Crown cuttings are planted 3 to 6 inches (7.5 to 15 cm) deep.

 Native to the Mediterranean region, it is present at an elevation of 0 to 3,281 feet (0 to 1,000 m) above sea level.

 - Back to genus Symphytum

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin